Fiddlewood/fiddlewood.github.io/README.md

-A ZeroWaste Map with the help of leatfleat and OpenStreetMap
+A Map of ZeroWaste Shops in Germany, with the help of leatfleat and OpenStreetMap
 Main source by Andy Maloney.